onecompiler/tutorials/c/arrays/arrays.md

 Index starts from 0 to size-1.

-Arrays can be one-dimensional, multi-dimensional in C language.
+Arrays can be one-dimensional or multi-dimensional in C language.
 The more popular and frequently used arrays are one-dimensional and two-dimensional arrays.

 Arrays store the collection of data sequentially in memory and they must share same data type.